jdiehl/mendix-docs-check/mobile/distributing-mobile-apps/building-native-apps.md

 For a Windows machine building an Android app, do the following:

 1. Run `npm i`  to install the required dependencies.

     {{% alert color="info" %}}
 When Mendix Native Mobile Builder identifies a Mobile Toolkit capable Native Template version (v5.1.9 and above), it will not apply changes directly to the app.
-To apply the changes when building locally check out your latest changes, run `npm install` (for NPM v7 and above run `npm install --legacy-peer-deps`), then make sure to run `npm run configure`.{{% /alert %}}
+To apply the changes when building locally check out your latest changes, run `npm install` (for NPM v7 and above run `npm install --legacy-peer-deps`), then make sure to run `npm run configure`.
+    {{% /alert %}}

 1. Instances of the Native Template v5.1.9 and above include the Native Mobile Toolkit.
 Therefore, if you are using one of these versions you also must run the `npm run configure` command.
 This ensures that the changes from the Mendix Native Mobile Builder are applied to your app.